dglib/shaker242.lab/lab-setup/README.md

 1. sshd-copy-id {all nodes}
 2. kubeadm config images pull {all managers}
+3. copy private ca.crt & ca.key to /etc/kubernetes/pki {all managers}
-3. create kubeadm-config.yaml with the internal-lb of the master nodes and port:6443
+4. create kubeadm-config.yaml with the internal-lb of the master nodes and port:6443
 ```
 apiVersion: kubeadm.k8s.io/v1beta2
 kind: ClusterConfiguration